emorissettegregoire/stealth-messagebird/README.md

-# Stealth WhatsApp Driver with Messagebird
+# Stealth Messagebird Driver for WhatsApp

 The [Stealth](https://github.com/hellostealth/stealth) Twilio SMS driver adds the ability to build your bot using Twilio's SMS service.